Battery Charge Time Calculator: How to Calculate Battery Charging Time

 Customer Review

-Jackery Explorer 2000 Pro can charge up to 8 electrical appliances simultaneously.
-It has a battery capacity of 2160Wh and 2200W output power to power 96% of your home or outdoor appliances.
-It is best known for quick charging in 2 hours via AC input.
+Jackery Explorer 2000 Plus Portable Power Station can charge multiple electrical appliances simultaneously.
+It has a large battery capacity that is ideal for powering 99% of your home or outdoor appliances.
 It's ideal for home backup power, off-grid living, and long RV or camping trips.
+If you live in an area prone to power outages, the battery capacity can be expanded from 2kWh to 24kWh with the help of add-on battery packs.

 Recharging Time